Nigel Melker: Formula Renault 3.5 Series

 Melker made his racing début in a Formula Renault 3.5 car at Silverstone 2012, replacing César Ramos at the Lotus team.
 He qualified a respectable 14th for the first race and went on to take a podium at his first race at a wet racing track, finishing 3rd.
 He retired in the second race and was replaced by Estonian Kevin Korjus for the remainder of the season.
-He was the only driver in Lotus car #11 to get a podium that year.
+He was the only driver in Lotus car No. 11 to get a podium that year.

 After a disappointing season in GP2, Melker went to Formula Renault 3.5 full-time for 2013, driving for previous year's team champions Tech 1 Racing alongside series veteran Mikhail Aleshin.
-Melker spent most of the season in the subtop of the championship, amassing 4 podiums and 136 points, as well as posting 2 fastest laps.
+Melker spent most of the season in the subtop of the championship, amassing four podiums and 136 points, as well as posting two fastest laps.
 His best weekend of the season was at the Red Bull Ring when he was runner-up twice behind dominant winner Marco Sørensen.
-He finished the season in 6th place.
+He finished the season in sixth place.